When toilets, washing machines, dishwashers and other goods are incorrectly plumbed into a surface water drain, they're 'misconnected'.

 Yes, they are.
 Under Section 109 Water Industry Act 1991, it’s unlawful to discharge foul water into a sewer provided for surface water where separate public sewers are provide for foul water and surface water.

 What's the difference between a wastewater sewer and a surface water sewer?

-Your wastewater sewer collects wastewater from toilets, sinks, washing machines and dishwashers, and takes it to your local sewage works to be treated.
+Your wastewater sewer collects wastewater from toilets, sinks, washing machines and dishwashers.
+It then takes it to your local sewage works to be treated.

-A surface water drain collects rainwater that runs off roads and roofs, diverting it to a local river or stream to prevent your home from flooding, while boosting water levels for the environment.
+A surface water drain collects rainwater that runs off roads and roofs.
+It then diverts it to a local river or stream to prevent your home from flooding.
+This also boosts water levels for the environment.

 Who’s responsible for misconnected pipes?